masogit/amb-doc/docs/start/configuration.md

 # AM Browser configuration

-After you install AM Browser service and REST service (optional), you need to configure am-browser-config.properties. (copy properties from am-browser-config.properties.default)
+After you install AM Browser service and REST service (optional), you need to configure the am-browser-config.properties file (copied from am-browser-config.properties.default).

 ### AM Browser Service

-- Both HTTP and HTTPS enabled (For secuirty reason, recommend disable HTTP)
+- Both HTTP and HTTPS are supported.
+For secuirty considerations, we recommend that you disable HTTP.
-- Overwrite orginazition certificate files in ./ssh folder
+- Overwrite orginazition certificate files in the ./ssh folder.

 ### AM REST Service

-Specify AM REST Server and port in properties file
+Specify the AM REST Server and port in the properties file as shown below.

 ```
 [rest]